Margot's early life

 Who's she dating?

 She prefers to keep her relationships out of the spotlight, but Margot has been married to assistant director Tom Ackerley since 2017.
-The couple met on the set of period drama Suite Francaise, and currently live together in Shepherd's Bush.
+The couple met on the set of period drama Suite Francaise, and lived together in Shepherd's Bush before moving to Los Angeles.

 Speaking to Vogue, the actress revealed that before meeting Ackerley, 'I was the ultimate single gal.
 The idea of relationships made me want to vomit.
 And then this crept up on me.'